SnipeZilla/HLstatsZ-Classics/README.md

 # HLstatsZ Classics
-A lightweight, dependency-free plugin for CS2 servers using CounterStrikeSharp.
+A lightweight, dependency-free plugin for CS2 servers using CounterStrikeSharp.<br>
 Designed for a smooth transition from SourceMod, preserving your existing HLstats and SourceBans database.
 Admins, bans, and stats remain intact — no migration needed.<br>
 HLstats and SourceBans integration are fully supported — but <b>not required</b>.<br>
 You can disable either system without affecting core functionality or admin workflows.